How To Pay For Care Costs Without Selling Your Home

 Residential care

-Residential care is an option that would allow you to keep your independence with the peace of mind of assistance with everyday tasks such as cleaning, getting dressed or bathing.
+Residential care is an option that allows you to keep your independence while gaining the peace of mind of assistance with everyday tasks such as cleaning, getting dressed, or bathing.

-A residential care home is visited by nurses and GPs regularly meaning medical care can be provided when needed.
+A residential care home is visited by nurses and GPs regularly, which means that medical care can be provided when needed.

 At home care

-A lot of people don’t require full time care and there are also others that wish to stay in their property.
+Many people don’t require full-time care, and others wish to stay in their homes.

-At home care is would involve a nurse or trained professional to visit your home.
+At-home care would involve a nurse or trained professional to visit your home.

 This could be a suitable option for you if you need: